Written by JobSiteCare, Mike Russo, CSP | March 15, 2024

 7. Have an effective return-to-work program in place

 Collaborate with the injured workers, healthcare providers, and other stakeholders to create a plan for safe and gradual reintegration into the workplace.
-This might include modified duties, flexible hours, or workplace accommodation.
+This might include modified duties, flexible hours, or workplace accommodations.

 8. Investigate the incident and upgrade the safety system based on the data

 Each workplace injury presents a chance for improvement.
-Analyze incidents in depth to pinpoint the cause, whether it’s a safety hazard, an equipment issue, or an outdated procedure.
-Implement new safety protocols, make necessary investments, and offer additional training where needed, all stemming from your investigation.
+Analyze incidents to pinpoint the cause—whether it’s a safety hazard, equipment issue, or outdated procedure—and implement corrective measures.

 A well-designed injury management plan creates a work environment that benefits both employees and employers.